gql-dart/ferry-docs/docs/flutter.md

 title: Using with Flutter
 ---

-The `ferry_flutter` package provides Widgets for your convenience that make it easy to use Ferry with Flutter.
+The `ferry_flutter` package provides an [Operation](flutter-operation-widget.md) Widget for your convenience that makes it easy to use Ferry with Flutter.

-Since the entire Ferry architecture is built around native Dart Streams, `ferry_flutter` Widgets are just simple wrappers around the Flutter `StreamBuilder` Widget.

 ## Setup